Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Solution method

 \section{Solution method}

-The bi-objective optimization problem of Eq.~\eqref{eq:biobjective} is solved with a combined simulation and genetic algorithm (GA) procedure \cite{goldberg}.
-In it, the GA searches iteratively for the nondominated solutions, while the evacuation simulation evaluates the objective function values, or fitnesses, of the found solutions and steers the randomized search process.
+The bi-objective optimization problem of Eq.~\eqref{eq:biobjective} is solved with a combined numerical simulation and genetic algorithm (GA) procedure \citep{goldberg}.
+The GA searches iteratively for the nondominated solutions.
+At the same time, the evacuation simulation evaluates the objective function values, or fitnesses, of the found solutions and steers the randomized search process.
 The procedure ends when a convergence criterion is met.
 The procedure is summarized in the flowchart of Fig.~\ref{fig:algorithm_flowchart}, and it is explained next step-by-step.

 \tikzstyle{decision} = [diamond, draw, fill=blue!20, text width=5.75em, text badly centered, inner sep=0pt] \tikzstyle{block} = [rectangle, draw, fill=blue!20, text width=33em, minimum height=2em, text centered, inner sep=4pt] \tikzstyle{line} = [draw, thick, -latex'] \tikzstyle{cloud} = [draw, ellipse,fill=red!20, minimum height=2em]